dltHub

 In environments where maintaining a complete historical record of data changes is crucial, such as in financial services or healthcare, SCD Type 2 plays a vital role.
 For instance, if a customer's address changes, SCD2 ensures that the old address is preserved in historical records while the new address is available for current transactions.
 This ability to view the evolution of data over time supports auditing, tracking changes, and analyzing trends without losing the context of past information.
 It allows organizations to track the lifecycle of a data entity across different states.

-Here's an example with the customer address change.
+Here's an example of the customer address change.

 Use Case 2: Tracking deletions